 The module examines specific media events such as the launch of the supercollider (big bang machine), the global financial crisis, the world’s first face transplant, the ongoing quest for life on Mars and the emergence of intelligent media.
 The point will be to examine the relation between the event and its mediation.
 Would it be more accurate to say that rather than being represented by the media, these events are performed through mediation?
 If events are performative, then how should we respond to them in our critiques?

 |MC71110A||Branding I: History, Contexts and Practice||30 CATs|

-This course is a core part of the MA Brands, Communication and Culture programme, but is available to a limited number of students from other MA programmes in the Media and Communications department as an option course.
+This module is a core part of the MA Brands, Communication and Culture programme, but is available to a limited number of students from other MA programmes in the Media and Communications department as an option module.

 It provides a critical exploration of the history and practice of branding, from developments in markets, consumer culture and intellectual property law to current uses of brands and branding in commercial organisations, charities and the public sector.
 Students are assessed via an essay of 5000-6000 words.